When to visit

 Café de l’Anse ($-$$)

 This simple and unpretentious bistro offers regional dishes made with local products.
 You can even sit on the terrace with a view of the sea.
 You must try one of the house specialities: cod cakes, smoked fish, brandade de morue (a local codfish stew) and the Fisherman's Pot.
 Open in summer from 8 a.m. to 9 p.m. daily.
-In low season, it is a good idea to call ahead.
+In winter, open for lunch Saturday-Sunday from 8 a.m. to 1 p.m.

 557 Blvd. du Griffon, L’Anse-au-Griffon / 418-892-0115